Dr Nazia Yaqub

 Responsibilities

-- Link Tutor - Malaysia
+• Link Tutor - Malaysia and India

-- HELP University Assessment Reviewer
+• HELP University (Malaysia) Assessment Reviewer

 Research interests

-My monograph on ‘child abduction, is published (here) with Hart Publishing.
-It examines statistical and empirical data collated to examine how domestic and international law policies should be developed to uphold the rights of abducted children.
-My monograph has been widely cited and has informed numerous reports by NGOs and charities – including in independent research published by the European Parliament.
-I was invited by the Permanent Bureau of the Hague Conference on Private International Law (HCCH) to share my research expertise with state representatives and members of the judiciary at its Malta Conference in 2024.
-I was also invited by the European Commission to share my research on parental child abduction in 2025.
+Dr Yaqub’s monograph on cross-border parental child abduction is published (here) with Hart Publishing.
+It reflects on statistical and empirical data she collated to examine how domestic and international law policies could be developed to uphold the rights of abducted children.
+The monograph has been widely cited and has informed numerous reports by NGOs and charities, including in independent research published by the European Parliament.
+The research has global impact.
+Dr Yaqub was invited by the Permanent Bureau of the Hague Conference on Private International Law (HCCH) to share her research expertise with state representatives and members of the judiciary at its Malta Conference (2024).
+She was also invited by the European Commission (Directorate-General for Justice) and the Council of the European Union to share her research on cross-border cooperation in family matters (Warsaw, 2025).
+In November 2025, she was further invited by the Federal Senate of Brazil to contribute as an international academic expert at a televised Public Hearing on cross-border parental child abduction convened by its Committee on Foreign Relations and National Defence, where she addressed the interaction between domestic custody frameworks and cross-border enforcement challenges.

 Professional memberships